andifalk/cloud-security-workshop/labs/initial/ui/README.md

   the attribute claim to use for mapping user data retrieved from user info endpoint in OAuth2/OIDC client for the _Auth0_ identity provider.
 * The property ```spring.security.oauth2.client.registration.spring.client-id``` specifies
-the _client id_ as it is has been registered at the _Spring Authorization Server_ identity provider.
+the _client id_ as it has been registered at the _Spring Authorization Server_ identity provider.
 * The property ```spring.security.oauth2.client.registration.spring.clientAuthenticationMethod``` specifies
 the authentication method to use when calling the token endpoint at the _Spring Authorization Server_ identity provider.
 The value of _NONE_ specifies that no _client_secret_ is specified, instead the dynamic _Proof Key for Key Exchange (PKCE)_ is used instead.
 * The property ```spring.security.oauth2.client.registration.spring.authorizationGrantType``` specifies